Microshak/MicroNotes/UW/Week5Veracity.md

 * Unified Analytics Platform - Data and AI need to be on the same platform
 * Challenges it Solves
   * Data Quality
-  * Difficult to Build Application on Your Datalake
+  * Difficult to Build Application on your own datalake
 * [Open Source](https://www.youtube.com/watch?v=5I5pqDsvGEc&list=PLx0E0XfaCr-Y4MZJ0up77VPDbcSVX3xwX&index=15)